Memorialization: A Time-Honored Tradition

 Other innovative options available are: Decorative urn pendants, known as cremation jewelry, available in a number of styles and are designed to hold a small portion of cremated remains; Memorial Glass sculptures where a portion of the cremated remains are permanently embedded in the glass of these fine art pieces; and Memorial Tablets where the cremated remains are integrated into a granite-like material suitable for placement in a cemetery, church memorial garden, or placed in the ground.

-Presentation urns, which are large enough to hold a temporary urn, are also available for use at a memorial or religious service, when a family is undecided as to the final disposition of the cremated remains.
+Presentation urns, which are large enough to hold a temporary urn, are also available for use at a memorial or funeral service, when a family is undecided as to the final disposition of the cremated remains.

 With so many beautiful and unique urns available, you may have difficulty in making a selection.
 But before making a final decision, it must be decided where the cremated remains will be placed.
 If it is going to be placed in a columbarium niche, what size and shape urn can it accommodate?
 Will it be interred in an urn garden or family plot?
 Do you need an urn vault?
 Does your cemetery or columbarium require a specific type of urn be used?
 These are some of the things you should take into consideration before you make your selection.